Thomson Reuters Foundation: Journalism and media training

 Set up in 2006 and part of the Department of Politics and International Relations at the University of Oxford, the Foundation funds the Reuters Institute for the Study of Journalism (RISJ), a research centre for international comparative journalism.
+The institute accepts around 30 Journalist Fellows every year as part of the Journalist Fellowship Programme.
+Over the past four decades, more than 200 Fellows from 60+ countries have been funded by the Foundation.